DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 - If you're considering deploying the Divisible Workspace blueprint, we recommend you engage a Cisco AV Integration Partner, not only for installation, but for configuration and ongoing support.
 - The Divisible Workspace blueprint is provided AS IS, please reference the code license included above.

-### Please join this Webex messaging space for best effort support: https://eurl.io/#nakTe_Vn3
+### Please join this Webex messaging space for best effort and community level support: https://eurl.io/#nakTe_Vn3

 ---
 ## FAQ: [Top](#table-of-contents)
 **Is this a Cisco TAC supported deployment?**
 - No. This repository is a custom blueprint and is not supported through Cisco Technical Assistance Center.
 Implementation, troubleshooting and support would be the responsibility of the end customer or AV Integrator.
-Please join the Webex messaging space for best effort and community support: EURL URL

 **How many Microphone Pros (Ceiling and Table) can I use in each room?**
 - Combined mode operation can support a maximum of 8 microphones.
 They can be split amongst either room during split operation in any variation.